-Does the commision structure change as I make more sales?
-Is there a 100% commision plan?
+Does the commission structure change as I make more sales?
+Is there a 100% commission plan?
 Do I pick the company with the largest market share?
 Is it the company that provides the best training?
 Does the company teach me things on an ongoing basis?
 How far is the company located at my home?

 As an agent progresses, their income could become front and centre as the most important aspect of their business.
 Sometimes it is a blending of all of these things that can lead an agent for choosing one company over the next.

 Tyler Zey, content and marketing manager at easyagentpro.com added: When it comes to choosing the perfect real estate brokerage for you, the first step is deciding what you want and need out of the company.

 There are a couple things agents should consider when deciding on which broker to work with to ensure they’re making the best choice for both their personal business style and long-term career.

 First of all, you need to determine your goals and what you’ll need to accomplish them.

 Secondly, there’s a lot more to it than commission splits.

 If a brokerage offers few resources to agents, they will probably take less of a commission split.
 However, if you just got your license and are ready to start your career, you might need access to a few things.

 Do you need an office?
 What about tech support?
 How about an assistant or advertising?